awsdocs/aws-java-developer-guide-v2/doc_source/client-configuration-http.rst

 to set HTTP transport settings.
 For a full list of options you can set with these clients, see the :aws-java-class-root:`AWS SDK for Java 2.x Reference <>`.

+.. note:: For more information about Apache HTTPClient, see `HttpClient Overview <https://hc.apache.org/httpcomponents-client-4.5.x/index.html>`_.

 Add a dependency on the :code:`netty-nio-client` in your POM to use the :aws-java-class:`NettyNioAsyncHttpClient <http/nio/netty/NettyNioAsyncHttpClient>`.